 Here are a few photography tips if you are visiting Alberta in the winter.

 - When taking pictures with snow you may need to add exposure compensation if your pictures are coming out dark.

 - If you encounter wildlife then give them lots of space and follow safety recommendations from Parks Canada.
 To take pictures then use a long lens if necessary, such as over 100mm.

 - If skiing or snowboarding make sure you have a well padded camera bag such as Lowepro Pro Tactic 250 AW.

 - For general walking use a smaller camera bag such as the Lowepro Messenger Camera Bag which is good to store your camera in case you slip.

 - Keep lens wipes or soft tissues in your camera bag in case you get snow or water on your lens.

-- Use a decent tripod when possible to take high quality night shots.
+- Use a decent tripod when possible to take high-quality night shots.

 More photography tips: Ultimate Tips for Travel Photography

 Alberta in the winter is an incredible and very photogenic destination to visit.
-As well being a dream for photography, there are heaps of fun outdoor activities possible.
+As well as being a dream for photography, there are heaps of fun outdoor activities possible.
 This is my first post about Alberta to share some of my photographs and you will find lots more Alberta content coming soon.